-Seriously, I hope you guys like butternut squash, because my supply of butternut squash ideas is endless, as is my supply of butternut squash.
-My boyfriend texted me a couple weeks ago from work informing me that a coworker was offering up butternut squash from his garden.
+My husband texted me a couple weeks ago from work informing me that a coworker was offering up butternut squash from his garden.
 I, trying to be polite, requested one squash.
 I later found out that I didn’t have to be polite, because there were boat loads of butternut squash available.

 It’ll come out a bit thicker and heartier than typical hummus, and I’m thinking it would be awesome on a veggie sandwich.
 You get a nice big batch of hummus from this recipe, so you should have plenty of room to play around and try it out in different ways.

-- 1 lb. butternut squash, cubed (about 4 cups)
+- 1 pound butternut squash, peeled and cubed (about 3 cups)

-- ⅓ cup olive oil, divided
+- 5 1/2 tablespoons olive oil, divided

 - 1 bulb garlic

-- 2 tbsp. tahini
+- 2 tablespoons tahini

-- 1 tsp. smoked paprika
+- 1 teaspoon smoked paprika

-- Preheat oven to 400°.
+Preheat the oven to 400°F.